anybox/anybox.recipe.odoo/README.txt

    * a custom download: `url http://example.com/openerp.tar.gz`
    * an absolute or a relative path: `path /my/path/to/a/custom/openerp`
    * the url of a custom bzr/hg/git/svn branch or repository.
 See *addons* below.
+   The download area for official versions and custom downloads can be specified in the **openerp-downloads-directory** of the ``[buildout]`` section.
+Like all paths, if not absolute, it will be interpretated relatively to the buildout directory.
+By setting it in your ``default.cfg``, you may share the downloads among different buildouts.

  * **addons**: specify additional addons, either a path or a repository.
  * **script_name**: specify the name of the startup script to generate